Big Data Analytics Use Cases

 - Campaign management and loyalty programs

 Clickstream Use Case — Big Box Retailer need to analyze their clickstream — §3.5 billion records; 71 million unique cookies; 1.7 million targeted ads required per day.
-The problem: how to improve Return on Ad Spend (ROAS).
-Also how to speed up the analytics so consumers get more relevant ads quicker, which is especially important during holiday seasons!
+The problem: how to improve Return on Ad Spend.
+Also how to speed up the analytics so consumers get more relevant ads quicker, which is important during holiday seasons!

 Suggestion Use Case.
-Yelp is growing rapidly and with more than 50 million of monthly visitors and 18 million or reviews the company generates about 400GB of data a day.
+Yelp is growing rapidly and with more than 50 million monthly visitors and 18 million reviews.
+Yelp generates about 400+GB of data a day.
 That data needs to be processed and analyzed.
 A simple use case is Spelling Suggestions.
 By looking at millions of misspelled words Yelp uses an algorithm to create suggestions for common misspellings.
 By looking at typical queries, yelp can list common suggestions for a query even before you finish typing.
 This is possible because Yelp analyses all the web logs from their websites.

 Predictive Search Use Cases

-Analytics as a core strategy enabled by big data is happening.
-A range of start-ups – Cue, reQall, Donna, Tempo AI, MindMeld and Evernote – and big companies like Apple, Google are working on what is known as predictive search — new tools that act as personal valets, anticipating what you need before you ask for it.
+A range of start-ups – Cue, reQall, Donna, Tempo AI, MindMeld and Evernote – and big companies like Apple, Facebook, Google are working on what is known as predictive search — new tools that act as personal valets, anticipating what you need before you ask for it.

 Google, for instance, is continuously changing the landscape of search with predictive analytics.

-Google launched the practice of predictive search back in 2004 with Google Suggest, which was then renamed to Google AutoComplete in 2010.
+Google launched predictive search back in 2004 with Google Suggest, which was renamed Google AutoComplete in 2010.
 In 2010, Google Instant came on the scene, generating search results instantly as users type.
-Google’s Knowledge Graph in 2013 further enhances predictive search by predicting what type of information a user is searching for when they search a celebrity name “Brad Pitt” and generates specific related content right alongside normal search results.
+Google’s Knowledge Graph in 2013 further enhanced predictive search by predicting what type of information a user is searching for when they search a celebrity name “Brad Pitt” and generates context specific content right alongside normal search results.

 How does Google Now work….In order to provide relevant contextual info that relates to you and only you, Google uses your private data, accessing your location, Gmail, daily calendar, and other info in order to keep tabs on things like appointments, flight reservations and hotel bookings.
 Or auto-suggesting restaurants from the Zagat’s guide to have dinner at.